RakhithJK/freedomofpress-dangerzone-wiki/Meeting Notes.md

   container, and the security/UX impliciations that this has.
 * Alex: 2nd pass of the dangerzone#201
 * Alex: update ubuntu focal install (& test on focal) instructions

+# Wednesday - 2022-11-02

+Alex:
+* Sent PR for Ubuntu Focal support.
+* Minor PRs Changelog, Poetry.lock files, Poetry instructions.
+* Done with the review of dangerzone#216
+  - Tried out asyncio support successfully.

+Deeplow:
+* address review comments for dangerzone#216
+  * figure out alternative strategy for avoiding wildcard injection vulns by the user mistakenly running `$ dangerzone *` on a maliciously crafted document set.
+  * rebase branches based on it

+Discussion:
+* Regarding the asyncio support, let's merge this PR first, and then see if we can add it in the GUI PR.

+Action points:
+* Alex: Start looking at AppArmor